 Why Join SISFA?

 Firstly, if you care about your fund and the rules that determine what it can do, then you should try and influence those rules.
 If we leave it to others they are likely to represent their interests.Secondly, membership has benefits that support you as a trustee.
 It will connect you to a community of experts and fellow trustees.
-Also as a member you and your fund have insurance to assist if things do go wrong.
 (Check terms and conditions.)

 In an ATO audit the onus will be on you as trustee to convince the ATO to remit the penalty.